anthonyyepeng/leetcode/README.md

 # leetcode
-practise of leetcode by javascript . and add java .
+practice of leetcode by javascript . and add java .
+## javascript
+use it to coding.
+##java
+learn java.